 About 85% of all power outages are caused by trees or tree limbs coming into contact with power lines.

 One of the great things about this part of Tennessee is the abundance and variety of trees that beautify the area.
-But when tree limbs grow to the point of threatening power lines, Volunteer Energy Cooperative (VEC) has no choice – the tree must be trimmed.
+But when tree limbs grow to the point of threatening power lines, VEC has no choice – the tree must be trimmed.

 VEC’s certified arborist Brad Rhea says that, before VEC crews or contract crews trim a tree, every effort is made to notify the property owner.
 But in some cases when the property owner cannot be notified, crews will still be forced to trim.